devops329/devops/instruction/deploymentStrategies/deploymentStrategies.md

 ## Rollback

 You must also consider the possibility that you need to roll your application back as well as rolling forward.
 This happens when a bug has slipped through the quality assurance process.
-When it is necessary to rollback a deployment, it is usually critical to do it quickly.
+When it is necessary to roll back a deployment, it is usually critical to do it quickly.
 You cannot wait to rebuild an older version from your Git commit chain, or for significant resources to be allocated in order to support the unexpected deployment.

 ## Version compatibility